sergiomlop/Fraud-Detection-Model-for-Credit-Card-Transactions/README.md

 ## Data

 Due to the repository size limits, we can't upload full dataset on GitHub.
-Instead you can found all the data used on `Input` and `Output` section of each notebook.
+Instead you can found all the data used on `Input` and `Output` section of each Kaggle notebook.

 ## Docs